How to get touch with us over the festive period

 Planning enforcement time limits – 4 or 10 years?

-In a recent planning appeal, an Inspector upheld an enforcement notice which required the demolition of a dwelling that had been constructed 7 years earlier.
+In a recent planning appeal, an Inspector upheld an enforcement notice that required the demolition of a dwelling that had been constructed 7 years earlier.

 The Local Planning Authority (LPA) had served an enforcement notice alleging a material change of use and requiring the demolition of the dwelling on the land which it said was part and parcel of the material change.
 This decision is an important reminder of the time limits for taking enforcement action and of how buildings may not always be immune from enforcement action after 4 years.